kubevela/kubevela.github.io/docs/case-studies/initialize-env.md

 KubeVela provides a built-in workflow step `apply-object` to fill in native Kubernetes resources.
 In this way, by filling in Kubernetes native resources, we can avoid writing redundant component definitions.

-Apply the following application, it will initialize an environment with ConfigMap/PVC:
+Apply the following application, it will initialize an environment with ConfigMap/PVC.
+There is two components in this application, the first one will write data to PVC, the second on will read the data from PVC:

 ```yaml
 apiVersion: core.oam.dev/v1beta1